 Project SEARCH started in the USA in the mid 1990’s and now has sites throughout the world.
 Project SEARCH Derriford is seen as an example of best practice and is a multi-award winning project.

 The partners support young adults aged 18 to 24 with learning disabilities to experience working life and to learn the skills needed to gain and keep paid work.

-This is achieved by students engaging in three internships within Derriford Hospital, Plymouth, where they gain practical experience working alongside NHS and Serco professionals.
+This is achieved by students engaging in three internships within Derriford Hospital, Plymouth, where they gain practical experience working alongside NHS professionals.

 In addition to the internships, the students complete an apt award Level 1 Diploma in Progression.
 The course runs Monday to Friday from 9am until 4pm, over an academic year.

 Project SEARCH is a proven way of helping young people with learning disabilities to make the difficult transition from benefit dependency to tax paying employment, enabling them to achieve their dreams of an independent and fully active adult life.